 Based in Guildford, our single office approach ensures excellent communication and efficient co-ordination of our resources.
 We provide commercial legal services both nationally and internationally, with unswerving focus on quality.
 The range, profile and expectations of our clients, the practice areas we specialise in and the experience of our team are important factors in this.
 Our clients' satisfaction is the only true measure of our success.

 Our people are at the heart of everything we do; the quality of our lawyers is central to our success, as is our commitment to quality and continuous improvement.
 We offer the opportunity for a rewarding, long-term career fuelled by continuing professional and personal development.

 We are committed to being a responsible business.
 We participate in a wide range of charity and community initiatives, and have full regard to the importance of minimising our impact on the environment.

 To find out what it is like to work at Stevens & Bolton LLP read the firm's Meet the Lawyer profile.

 We run two programmes of one-week duration which are open to second-year law undergraduates, third-year non-law undergraduates and all postgraduates.
-They take place in the summer.
+They take place in the spring around Easter.
 In total, we take ten individuals over the two-week period.

 As a vacation student you will have the opportunity to get involved in the work of the department you are sitting in, together with arranged project work across several departments.